When you’re using JSON-LD, microdata or Structured Data on Shopify, it’s important to test to make sure that your data is appearing correctly.

 One at a time, enter each page url you’ve collected.

 This site will download your page and search for any structured data on it.
 Once it finds things, it will create a report of everything it finds on the right side of the screen.
+On the left will be the page’s HTML as Google saw it.

 3. Good report